 - Industries or verticals, for instance, automotive, education, finance, and healthcare for business markets (B2B).

 - Company size such as small and medium-sized enterprises (SME) for B2B products.

-Segmentation by BenefitAn alternative approach is to segment the market using the benefit the product provides or the problem it addresses.
-This suggests that you first and foremost consider people’s needs and the job they need to get done.
-For instance, if the main benefit of my healthy eating app is to help people understand better how much they eat, then there are two groups that may benefit form it: people who would like to lose weight; and people who want a more precise way of determining their calories intake such as athletes and people with diabetes.
+For instance, if the main benefit of my healthy eating app is to help people understand better how much they eat, then there are two groups that may benefit from it: people who would like to lose weight; and people who want a more precise way of determining their calories intake such as athletes and people with diabetes.
 The first group could contain single men aged 20-30 with poor eating habits.
 But it could equally include married women with small kids who want to lose weight but don’t have the time or energy to follow a strict diet or to exercise regularly.

 You can learn more about market segmentation with the following: